• Skip to primary navigation

 Pre-Folds

 Prefolds work almost the exact same way as flat diapers.
 You may need a snappi or fastener, but definitely a cover.
 The major difference is that they are section into 3 parts.
-The middles section is the thickest part and the two outer sections are thinner.
+The middle section is the thickest part and the two outer sections are thinner.
 You can either fold them around the baby and use a snappi, or lay them flat in a cover.

 Fitted